mttrin93/pypolaron/README.md

 * `-mq, --mp-query`: query the Materials Project by ID (e.g. `mp-2657`) or by composition (e.g. TiO2).

+* `-mak, --mp-api-key`: Materials Project API Key.
+Defaults to the MP_API_KEY environment variable

 * `-dc, --dft-code`: choose the DFT backend (`vasp` or `aims`).

+* `-xf, --xc-functional`: DFT functional to use (e.g., 'pbe', 'pbeu', 'hse06', 'pbe0').
+Default
+is hse06.

+* `-hp, --hubbard-parameters`: Specify Hubbard parameters as a element:orbital:U string (e.g., 'Ti:3d:2.65,Fe:3d:4.0')

+* `-fsp, --fix-spin-moment`: Specify fixed_spin_moment for FHI-aims calculation, that allows to enforce fixed overall spin moment.

+*  `-der, --disable-elsi-restart`: If set, elsi_restart and elsi_restart_use_overlap will not be used.
+Its used is recommended.

+* `-a, --alpha ALPHA`: Fraction of exact exchange (alpha) for hybrid functionals (HSE06/PBE0).
+Defaults to 0.25.

 * `-ct, --calc-type`: calculation type: `scf`, `relax-atoms`, or `relax-all`.

 * `-pt, --polaron-type`: electron or hole.
+Default is electron.

 * `-pn, --polaron-number`: number of extra polarons to add (default: 1).

-* `-ovn, --oxygen-vacancy-number`: number of oxygen vacancies to create (each vacancy typically produces two electron polarons).
+* `-ovn, --oxygen-vacancy-number`: number of oxygen vacancies to create.
+Default is 0.

 * `-s, --supercell-dims`: three integers for supercell replication, e.g. `-s 2 2 2`.
+Default is (2, 2, 2)

 * `-sm, --spin-moment` and `-ssm, --set-site-magmoms`: seed initial magnetic moments on the target site(s) to favour localisation.

 * `-rdr, --run-dir-root`: root path where workflow run directories are created.

-* `-ds, --do-submit`: enable submission of generated job scripts to the scheduler immediately (placeholder logic in development; see job templates).
+* `-ds, --do-submit`: enable submission of generated job scripts to the scheduler immediately.

 * `-ac, --aims-command` and `-sd, --species-dir`: AIMS-specific settings required when using `--dft-code aims`.